 Plains of Southern Kulhn:

 Baron Jurtos snarled, “Mestil, if you don’t shut up I am going to ram my fist down your neck, grab your pouch, and yank it out between your teeth.
 If you weren’t my wife’s cousin I would have cut your throat years ago, but that won’t save you forever.”

 Mestil laughed.
 “The day you try is the day I finally get to feed your carcass to my favorite pup.”
 He looked ahead, where Duchess Julianna’s fortress was looming.
 Her personal colors were flying from the wall towers, to show that she was in residence.
 But the main keep was surmounted by a larger flag that showed the royal deer on a some kind of forest-ey background.
 Over both of them, the queen’s own standard proudly challenged the afternoon wind.

 “Besides,” Mestil said absently, “You need me to vouch for you with the guards.
 Otherwise, they will never believe someone as ragged as you are could possibly be noble.”

 Jurtos growled something obscene, but Mestil ignored it.
 He looked back at their escort and said, “Tighten up!
 We are calling on royalty.
-The queen herself is in there, along with the crown prince, a princess, and a duchess.
 If any of you embarrass us, I will draw and quarter you with my own hands.”

 The men, ten of his and ten supplied by Jurtos, stiffened in the saddle.
 They started tightening and checking their armor and gear.